 No one has a problem coming out of a movie or a restaurant and gleefully exclaiming to others about the great experience.
-Each time we spoil the plot line of a movie for someone or contemplate the ingredients of an awesome new dish we just tried, we are embarking on a journey of helping others build their brand recognition and grow their client base, because let’s face it: brand is built AFTER people have an experience with it.
+Each time we spoil the plotline of a movie for someone or contemplate the ingredients of an awesome new dish we just tried, we are embarking on a journey of helping others build their brand recognition and grow their client base because let’s face it: brand is built AFTER people have an experience with it.

 The Power of the RIGHT Referral

-Referrals can make a substantial and dramatic difference to a business, but unfortunately most people flounder at how to stimulate a proper referral system.
+Referrals can make a substantial and dramatic difference to a business, but unfortunately, most people flounder at how to stimulate a proper referral system.
 It’s important to ask the question “who is it that I can refer to you”?
 Identifying the ideal client helps make the most out of the referrals for both sides.

 For Vivid Image, our ideal client is likely an organization that’s been in business for seven years and already has an initial website, but is looking to take their marketing to another level through a partnership.
-We put a strong emphasis on relationships, so authenticity and trust is important as we work closely together to set and measure goals.
+We put a strong emphasis on relationships, so authenticity and trust are important as we work closely together to set and measure goals.
 Do you know a business that is very family-orientated who is either looking for support for their marketing department or isn’t interesting in hiring internally for marketing and web services?
 Then referring them to us is a great idea!

 Here’s How It Can Go Wrong…